fivetanley/vagrant-ldap-vm/README.md

 Vagrant LDAP VM
 ========

 Gives you a quick and dirty LDAP server for developing against.
+Also installs phpldapadmin.

 Uses OpenLDAP as the LDAP server config.